MarekSzmyt/challenge_portfolio_marek/README.md

 >Do you think the application is user friendly?

+For me, a user-friendly app is intuitive and understandable for any user.

-The app is easy to navigate and use.
-It is intuitive and designed with clarity in mind.
-The data is very well structured and organized, and it's easy to find the information you're looking for.
-The app is aesthetically pleasing and visually appealing, and it's easy on the eyes.
+OLX follows those principles when making their app very easy to use.
+I like how it is structured and organized, and it's easy to find the information or options you're looking for.
+Also, it is aesthetically pleasing and visually appealing.
+It doesn't try to overwhelm you with colors and let you focus on content.

 • • •